dan-nagle/h2m/README.txt

   4) Known Issues

 0)   Quick Start
 Always run ./h2mbuild.sh.
-Do not run it from a different working directory.
+Do not run the script from a different working directory.

 To build h2m if you do not have Clang or LLVM installed, run: